lalit-collab/QuickBlog/README.md

      - `AddBlog`: The same `AddBlog` component used for creating new posts.
      - `Login`: Admin login page.

-5. MVP Features:
-   - Focus on the core functionality: creating, reading, updating, and deleting blog posts.
-   - Skip the commenting system and newsletter subscription for the MVP.
-   - Use a simple authentication mechanism for the admin panel.
-   - Prioritize functionality over advanced styling or features.

-6. Deployment:
+5. Deployment:
-   - INSTRUCTION: Deploy the frontend to a platform like Vercel or Netlify.
+   - INSTRUCTION: Deploy the frontend to a platform like Vercel.
-   - INSTRUCTION: Deploy the backend to a platform like Heroku or Render.
+   - INSTRUCTION: Deploy the backend to a platform like Vercel.

-Specific AI Coding Assistant Instructions:

-- When creating API endpoints, ensure proper error handling and validation.
-- When implementing authentication, use bcrypt for password hashing (even for the MVP).
-- When creating React components, use functional components with hooks.
-- When making API calls, handle loading states and errors gracefully.
-- Follow best practices for code organization and readability.
-- Generate concise and well-documented code.
-- Prioritize security and efficiency in the generated code.